Iterative Training of Physics-Informed Neural Networks with Fourier-enhanced Features: Numerical Experiments

 \section{Numerical Experiments}

-\paragraph{Objective.} In this section we describe comprehensive experiments that establish four main advantages of IFeF-PINN.
+\paragraph{Objective.} In this section, we describe comprehensive experiments that establish four main advantages of IFeF-PINN.
 First, improved approximation over PINNs and SOTA variants on low-frequency PDEs.
 Second, higher accuracy on high-frequency and multi-scale linear PDEs, where standard PINNs typically show failure modes.
-Third, strong generalization capabilities of our framework when integrated with advanced PINN variants.
+Third, our framework exhibits strong generalization capabilities when integrated with advanced PINN variants.
 Finally, a spectrum analysis experiment demonstrates that our proposed method improves the network fitting accuracy for high-frequency signals.

 \paragraph{Experiment setup.} We will use four PDEs, namely the 2D Helmholtz equation (low and high frequency), 1D convection equation (low and high frequency), 1D convection-diffusion equation, and the viscous Burgers' equation.
-The baseline methods are Vanilla PINNs, NTK~\citep{wang2022and}, PINNsformer~\citep{zhao2023pinnsformer}, and Physics-Informed Gaussians (PIG)~\citep{kang2024pig}, keeping their default settings for a fair comparison.
+The baseline methods are Vanilla PINNs, NTK~\citep{wang2022and}, PINNsformer~\citep{ZhaoEtAl24}, and Physics-Informed Gaussians (PIG)~\citep{KangEtAl25}, keeping their default settings for a fair comparison.
+Additional experimental comparisons with Multiple Fourier Features (MFF)~\citep{wang2021eigenvector} are provided in Appendix G.1.
 For simplicity, we set $\lambda = 0.01$ for the Vanilla PINNs in Equation~\ref{eq:pinn_sampled_loss}.
-Detailed hyperparameters for our proposed methods are in Appendix~\ref{app:hyper_setting}.
-For low-frequency 2D Helmholtz and low-frequency 1D convection equations, we adopt the uniform sampling strategy settings of~\cite{zhao2023pinnsformer}.
+Detailed hyperparameters for our proposed methods are in Appendix E. For low-frequency 2D Helmholtz and low-frequency 1D convection equations, we adopt the uniform sampling strategy settings of~\cite{ZhaoEtAl24}.
 For the viscous Burgers' equation, we follow the setup of~\cite{raissi2019physics}.
 For the high-frequency Helmholtz equation, we employ Latin hypercube sampling \citep{mckay2000comparison} to improve domain coverage.
 We evaluate two variants of our framework: IFeF (Vanilla training) and IFeF-PD (primal-dual weight-balancing proposed by \cite{barreau2025accuracy}).
-PDE definitions, datasets, and network architectures are provided in Appendix~\ref{app:pdes_setup}.
-We measure the relative $L^2$-error after convergence.
+PDE definitions, datasets, and network architectures are provided in Appendix F. We measure the relative $L^2$-error after convergence, defined as $\frac{\lVert u_\text{pred} - u_\text{real} \rVert_2}{\lVert u_\text{real} \rVert_2}$.
 Each method is run five times with independent random seeds, with the best predictions for each approach.
 All models are implemented in PyTorch and trained on a single NVIDIA GeForce RTX 4090 GPU.
-The code for all benchmarks will be released on GitHub upon paper acceptance.
+The code for all benchmarks is available at \url{https://github.com/CyberAltrumi/IFeF-PINN}.
+Computational aspects are evaluated in Appendix G.2.